cawzal/boggle-solver/README.md

 ### Arguments

 ```
-executable.exe <file-of-words> <characters-to-search>
+executable.exe file characters
 ```

-File of words must be lowercase and contain only characters.
-Words that don't meet this requirement are ignored along with words that are less than 3 characters long.
-Characters to search provided must also be lowercase and have an appropriate length.
+File contains list of words to look for.
+Words must be lowercase and contain only characters.
+Any words that don't meet this requirement are ignored along with words that are less than 3 characters long.

+Characters is the boggle board to search.
+This must be lowercase and have an appropriate length.
 This length must be the result of a boggle board that has the same width and height.
 For example, 16 characters for a 4x4 board or 25 characters for a 5x5 board.

 ### Example (Building)